sarnika-coder/qss20-final-project/README.md

 ## What each script does

 ### `code/01_data_pull.py` — data pull
 Fetches official court-opinion documents from the [CourtListener REST API](https://www.courtlistener.com/api/rest/v4/).
 For each case in the corpus it: (1) builds a search query from the parsed caption (plaintiff, defendant, year, citation), (2) searches CourtListener for the matching opinion, (3) scores candidates on caption similarity / year / jurisdiction, (4) downloads the opinion text, HTML, and PDF, and (5) writes a per-case metadata row.
-Falls back gracefully when a case is unfindable (CourtListener has uneven state-court coverage).
+Falls back when a case is unfindable (CourtListener has uneven state-court coverage).

 Optional environment variable: `CL_API_TOKEN` (raises the rate limit from ~5,000/day to ~10,000/hr).

 ### `code/02_extract_features.py` — clean / extract features
 Ingests each `.docx` (or `.txt`) judicial opinion, segments it into sentences, and extracts the 140+ per-case linguistic features that end up as columns in `data/cases.csv`.
-Features include readability scores, part-of-speech distributions, Empath topic-vocabulary rates, VADER sentiment (document- and paragraph-level), and a custom set of **19 sexual-assault-specific framing detectors** (victim-blaming, credibility challenges, procedural deflection, hedging, perpetrator naming, direct-violence vocabulary, etc.).
+Features include readability scores, part-of-speech distributions, Empath topic-vocabulary rates, VADER sentiment (document- and paragraph-level), and a set of **19 sexual-assault-specific framing detectors** (victim-blaming, credibility challenges, procedural deflection, hedging, perpetrator naming, direct-violence vocabulary, etc.).
 Outputs a sentence-level annotated `.xlsx` and a per-case stats `.json`.

 ### `code/03_analyze_and_visualize.py` — analyze
 Loads `data/cases.csv`, computes within-stratum statistics (Mann-Whitney U, Cliff's δ with bootstrap CIs, Benjamini-Hochberg FDR correction across all 19 framing detectors), and regenerates the full set of thesis figures.
-This is the analytical core of the project.
+This is the analytical component of the project.

 ### `code/04_milestone1_figures.py` — analyze (minimal example)
 A shorter, portable script that reproduces just the two starter figures from Milestone 1 directly from `data/cases.csv`.
-Use this if you want a clean entry point for understanding the data — it demonstrates the pandas + matplotlib workflow without the full statistical machinery.
+Use this if you want a clean entry point for understanding the data.
+It demonstrates the pandas + matplotlib workflow without the full statistical machinery.

 ---